michaeltouati/ESVM/paper.md

   \cr \delta E_{\text{ins}}  \displaystyle \left ( x,\,t \right )       &\underset{k_1 v_d \ll \omega_{p}}{\sim} &  2 A & E_0 &\displaystyle \frac{k_1 v_d}{\omega_{p}} & \sinh{ \displaystyle \left ( k_1 v_d t \right ) } & \sin{ \displaystyle \left ( k_1 x \right ) }
 \end{array} \right .
 \end{equation}
 corresponding to the exponentially growing electrostatic field due to the two-stream instability.
-These growing electrical charge, current density and electrostatic field \autoref{my_analytical_solutions} can directly be compared with the ESVM simulation result.
+These latter growing electrical charge, current density and electrostatic field \autoref{eq:my_analytical_solutions} can directly be compared with the ESVM simulation result.
 We can check that if $A = 0$ or $v_d = 0$, all quantities cancel.
 That confirms that, contrary to PIC codes, the two counter-propagating electron beams would continue their propagation without any modification if we do not impose an initial perturbation on which the instability will grow in ESVM.

  with $A = 0.1$, $k_1 = 2 \pi / L_x < k_c = \omega_p / v_\text{d}$ and where $L_x= x_{\mathrm{max}} - x_{\mathrm{min}}$ is the simulation box size. $A$, $k_1$ (parameter $k$ in the input-deck) and $v_\text{d}$ can be modified by the user.